-IMPORTANT:-
+IMPORTANT

-- A relevant intermediary may appoint more than two proxies to attend the Annual General Meeting and vote (please see note 4 for the definition of "relevant intermediary"). - For investors who have used their CPF monies to buy the Company's shares, this Annual Report is forwarded to them at the request of their CPF Approved Nominees and is sent solely FOR INFORMATION ONLY. - This Proxy Form is not valid for use by CPF investors and shall be ineffective for all intents and purposes if used or purported to be used by them.
+- A relevant intermediary may appoint more than two proxies to attend the Twenty-First Annual General Meeting and vote (please see Note 4 for the definition of "relevant intermediary"). - For investors who have used their CPF monies to buy shares in the Company, this Proxy Form is not valid for use and shall be ineffective for all intents and purposes if used or is purported to be used by them. - 3.
+PLEASE READ THE NOTES TO THE PROXY FORM.